madeintandem/finish-line/README.md

 ### `relayRendererFactory`

 Creates a component that behaves like [`RelayRenderer`](#relayrenderer) but does not need to be rendered inside a [`RelayEnvironmentProvider`](#relayenvironmentprovider).
 All instances of the created component class will share the same environment and stay in sync with one another. [`withRelayEnvironment`](#withrelayenvironment) will work as it normally does for anything rendered by your factory built `RelayRenderer`.
-It takes an `environmentProvider` `prop`.
+It takes a function that returns a new [Relay `Environment`](https://facebook.github.io/relay/docs/relay-environment.html) instance.
 [Here is a comparison of the `RelayEnvironmentProvider` with `RelayRenderer` and `relayRendererFactory`.](relayenvironmentprovider-with-relayrenderer-or-relayrendererfactory)

 ```js
 import { relayRendererFactory, createEnvironment, withRelayEnvironment } from 'finish-line'